Jaiganeshjk12/kasten-prom-agent/README.md

 * Conditionally enables TLS for `remote_write` by mounting a CA certificate from a Kubernetes Secret.
 * Role-Based Access Control (RBAC) scoped to the agent's namespace for pod, service, and endpointslice discovery.
 * Configurable scrape configurations with default relabeling rules and an example `cluster` label.
+* Configured to keep only the metrics that are configured for remote_writes and drop the rest.

 ## Prerequisites